holepunchto/librocksdb/README.md

 # librocksdb

-C bindings for RocksDB with support for asynchronous batch operations.
+Asynchronous C bindings for RocksDB with support for batch operations.

 ## API